johnkattenhorn/MachineBuildScripts/Developer_Setup_Guide_for_Ubuntu.md

 # Developer Setup Guide for Ubuntu

-This guide provides the steps to set up a full development environment on Ubuntu for Docker-based development, along with other essential tools like JetBrains Toolbox, OneDrive sync, and Portainer for Docker management.
+This guide provides the steps to set up a full development environment on **Ubuntu 24.04 LTS** for Docker-based development, along with other essential tools like JetBrains Toolbox, OneDrive sync, and Portainer for Docker management.

 ## Table of Contents